Expertise

 Early Menopause

 Early menopause (premature ovarian insufficiency or POI) occurs when the ovaries stop functioning normally before age 40, leading to irregular or absent periods and reduced fertility.
-It affects 1 in 100 women under 40 and 1 in 1,000 under 30.
-Common Symptoms Possible Causes Diagnosis Health Risks Early menopause increases long-term risks of: Treatment & Management
+It affects 1 in 100 women under 40 years of age, and 1 in 1,000 under 30 years of age.
+Common Symptoms Possible causes Diagnosis Health risks Early menopause increases

 Early Menopause Read More »